massoncheg/forgejo-docs/docs/user/linked-references.md

 To prevent the creation of unintended references, there are certain rules for them to be recognized.
 For example, they should not be included inside code text.
-They should also be reasonably cleared from their surrounding text (for example, using spaces).
+They should also be separated from the surrounding text with spaces.

-## User, Team and Organization Mentions
+## User, Team, and Organization Mentions

-When a text in the form `@username` is found and `username` matches the name of an existing user, a _mention_ reference is created.
-This will be shown by changing the text into a link to said user's profile, and possibly create a notification for the mentioned user depending on whether they have the necessary permission to access the contents.
+When text in the form `@username` is found and `username` matches the name of an existing user, a _mention_ reference is created.
+This will be shown by changing the text into a link to said user's profile, and possibly creating a notification for the mentioned user depending on whether they have the necessary permission to access the contents.